danielmarkschwartz/zenlang/zenspec.md

 typedef mytype typeexpr... ;
 ```

-Typdefs are useful for creating new symantic meanings using an existing base
+Typdefs are useful for creating new semantic meanings using an existing base
 type.
 For instance, the two types created below have the same base type, but
-must be explictly cast to assign a variable of one type to the other.
+must be explicitly cast to assign a variable of one type to the other.

 ```
 typedef utc_time int32;